 A leading children's surgeon Dr Simon Huxtable is accused of a crime.
 Do you convict him, what's the evidence?

 This piece of interactive theatre gathers 12 audience members to take on the role of jurors.
-Sitting them around a table providing select evidence from the Defence and Prosecution.
-12 iPad's carefully analyse the decisions you make in real time, providing live opinion polls and interactive documents.
-Leaving the jurors to question their own ethics but also how we act when required to make a public decision on such a highly controversial topic.
+Sitting around a table considering evidence from the Defence and Prosecution.
+12 iPad's carefully analyse the decisions you make in real time, providing live opinion polls and interactive documents as you explore the controversial case.
+Leaving you to question your own ethics but also how random audience members act when faced with a difficult decision.

 The Justice Syndicate is supported by the King's Cultural Institute, London South Bank University and Near Now.

-"Meet the Watsons" are a set of four projection mapped sculptures who discuss and deconstruct a twitter account live in front of an audience, looking to make you question what you put online, who can access it and the possible tone of your communications.
-I wanted to expand upon a subject that I looked at previously with another piece 'You probably live in Horsham'1, specifically exploring the security and availability of our metadata2 and what can be derived from looking at it in detail.
-Asking in a very humanised manner, do you know what you put online?
+"Meet the Watsons" are a set of four projection mapped sculptures who discuss and deconstruct a twitter account live in front of an audience.
+Looking to make you question what you put online; who can access information and the possible tone of your communications.
+Fueled by a selection of bespoke natural language processing tools The Watsons can deduce vast amounts of personal data from your twitter account, including location, workplace, friends and family, hobbies and even current thoughts.
+Asking do you know what you put online?
 If so, do you think it should be public?

 Meet the Watsons recieved the "Best Creative Award" at Goldsmiths, University of London Degree show in 2016.